timur-makarov/leetcode/README.md

 Almost all solved problems are unique enough to keep solving interesting.
+First 100 problems are solved (or will be) in no particular order (yet), as an exploration of different topics and patterns.
+Then problems are taken (or will be) from:
+- Neetcode 150
+- Top Interview 150
+- Top 100 Liked
+- SQL 50

 ### Solved leetcode problems:
 - Easy | Middle of the Linked List